TejaM19/AI_NEWS_CURATOR/README.md

 # AI_NEWS_CURATOR
-AI NEWS CURATOR is a Streamlit-based app that delivers personalized news feeds based on user-selected topics
+AI News Curator is an AI-powered news summarization app that delivers personalized, categorized daily news feeds.
+Built using Streamlit and NLP Transformers